SFDO-Tooling/CumulusCI/docs/robot_advanced.rst

 Page Object Base Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Presently, CumulusCI provides the following base classes, which should be used for all classes that use the ``pageobject`` decorator.
-These base classes may be imported from ``cumulusci.robotframework.pageobjects``.
+CumulusCI provides the following base classes, which should be used for all classes that use the ``pageobject`` decorator.
+You can import these base classes from ``cumulusci.robotframework.pageobjects``.

 * `cumulusci.robotframework.pageobjects.BasePage <Keywords.html#file-cumulusci/robotframework/pageobjects/BasePageObjects.py>`_ A generic base class used by the other pageobject classes.
 Use the ``BasePage`` class for creating custom page objects when none of the other base classes make sense.
     * The ``BasePage`` adds the ``Log current page object`` keyword to every page object.
 This keyword is most useful when debugging tests.
 It will add information about the currently loaded page object to the log file generated when the test runs.